dvraykova/demo-repository/README.md

 # Demo-repository
-This is demo-repository for the QA Fundaentals and Softuare technologies September 2023 course.
+This is demo-repository for the QA Fundamentals and Software technologies September 2023 course.